 A New Era in Typography

-With the use of variable fonts, web typography has become an even greater resource for creating a compelling UX.
+With variable fonts, web typography has become an even greater resource for creating a compelling UX.
 Thanks to their ability to instantly change styles and target specific characters through data splitting, a whole new level of special effects are possible.

 As the examples above demonstrate, there is plenty of room for creativity.
 And what’s really exciting is that the fonts themselves have so many goodies baked right in.